eigerco/polka-storage/docs/src/architecture/polka-storage-provider-server.md

 ### Add Piece

-The Add Piece stage gathers pieces into unsealed sectors, preparing them for the following steps.
+The Add Piece stage gathers pieces into unsealed sectors, preparing them for the next steps.

 Given we're currently only supporting sectors with 2KiB size, we're converting single pieces into sectors — when a piece comes in, we convert it to a single sector, without gathering multiple pieces.